LucyBot-Inc/documentation-starter/README.md

 # LucyBot API Console

 This is the open-source version of LucyBot's API Console.
-It utilizes the OpenAPI specification (formerly Swagger) to generate both static documentation and an interactive API console
+It utilizes the **OpenAPI** specification (formerly Swagger) to generate both static documentation and an interactive API console

+If you use another type of API Specification, such as **RAML**, **WADL**, or **API Blueprint**, you can use [api-spec-converter](https://github.com/lucybot/api-spec-converter) to generate an OpenAPI document.

+## Demo
+You can see the console in action for over 250 different APIs at [AnyAPI](https://any-api.com).

+You can also see the [Hacker News example](http://lucybot.github.io/lucy-console/console.html#/getStories) contained in this repository

 ## Usage
 Simply clone this repository, and replace `swagger.json` with your Swagger file.